scalameta/nvim-metals/README.md

 automatically setting all of the correct `init_options`.

-_NOTE:_ Keep in mind that the level of support is rapidly changing, so expect stuff to break without warning or change until this is removed.
+_NOTE:_ Keep in mind that the level of support is rapidly changing, so expect stuff to change without warning.

 <p align="center">
     <a href="https://gitter.im/scalameta/metals-vim">